po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/01-Day/01-Day-LessonPlan.md

 * Let students know that the Bonus at the end of each activity is not meant to be extra coding practice but instead  is a self-study on topics beyond the scope of this module, for those who want to further their knowledge.

+* **Important**: Our curriculum currently uses Bootstrap v4.5!
+Please refer to the Bootstrap v4.5 [documentation](https://getbootstrap.com/docs/4.5/getting-started/introduction/) instead of `https://getbootstrap.com` as that will navigate to version 5+.

 ## Learning Objectives

 We will use jQuery to do the following: